Standpoint Theory: Definition and Examples (Sociology)

 Standpoint Theory: this article explains the Standpoint Theory in a practical way.
-After reading it, you will understand the basics of this powerful theory of sociology.
+It covers what standpoint theory is, what epistemology is and what the feminist standpoint theory is.
+It furthermore provides examples and criticism, and ends with a summary.
+After reading this article, you will understand the basics of this powerful theory within sociology.

 The Feminist Standpoint Theory, also known as feminist standpoint epistemology, is a feminist theoretical perspective used in academic disciplines and argues that knowledge arises from social position.